 Principles of Consolidation

-We conduct business globally and have strategically aligned our business intoreportable segments: wholesale and retail.
+We conduct business globally and have strategically aligned our business into two reportable segments: wholesale and retail.
 These two segments represent strategic business areas of our vertically integrated enterprise that operate separately and provide their own distinctive services.
-The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany activity and balances have been eliminated from the consolidated financial statements.
 In our opinion, all adjustments, consisting only of normal recurring adjustments necessary for fair presentation, have been included in the consolidated financial statements.
-The results of operations for the three and nine months ended March 31, 2021 are not necessarily indicative of results that may be expected for the entire fiscal year.
+The results of operations for the three and six months ended December 31, 2020 are not necessarily indicative of results that may be expected for the entire fiscal year.
 The interim consolidated financial statements should be read in conjunction with the consolidated financial statements and accompanying notes included in our fiscal 2020 Annual Report on Form 10-K (the “2020 Annual Report on Form 10-K”).

 The Company reclassified in the Consolidated Statement of Comprehensive Income certain prior year comparative figures from Interest income, net of interest (expense) to Interest and other financing costs and Other income (expense), net to conform to the current year’s presentation.
 In addition, the Company reclassified in the Consolidated Statement of Cash Flows certain prior year comparative figures from Other financing activities to Proceeds from employee stock plans within Net cash used in financing activities to conform to the current year's presentation.
 These changes were made for disclosure purposes only and did not have any impact on previously reported results.

 The Company has evaluated subsequent events through the date that the consolidated financial statements were issued.